+FORM 10-K

+7 es

+DORCHESTER MINERALS, L.P.

+(Exact name of registrant as specified in its charter)

+Delaware (State of incorporation)

+81-0551518 (I.R.S. employer identification number)

+3838 Oak Lawn Avenue, Suite 300 Dallas, Texas 75219 (Address of principal executive offices) (Zip Code) (214) 559-0300

+(Registrant's telephone number, including area code)

+SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

+Title of Each Class Common Units Representing Limited Partnership Interests Name of Exchange on which Registered NASDAQ Global Select Market

+SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT:

+Title of Class

+None

-FORM 10-K nual Report Pursuant to Section 13 or 15(d) of ange Act of 1934 for the fiscal year ended Dec Or sition Report Pursuant to Section 13 or 15(d) o Act of 1934 for the transition Period from Commission File Number: 000-50175 DOR CHESTER MINERAL S. L.P.
-201 (Exact name of registrant as specified in its charter) 23, 241 Delaware (State of incorporation on) (81-0551518 I.R.S. employer identification number) 3838 Oak Lawn Avenue, Suite 300 Dallas, Texas 75219 (Address of principal executive offices) (Zip Code) (214) 559-0300 (Registrant's telephone number, including area code) SECURI TIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT: Title of Each Class Name of Exchange on which Registered Common Units Representing Limited • Nasdaq Global Market SECURI TIES REGISTERED PURSUANT TO SECTION 12(g) of Title of Class None OF THE ACT: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the e Securities Act.
-Yes □ No ⊠ • not required to file reports pursuant to Section 13 or 5(d) of Indicate by check mark whether the regist trant (1) has filed all reports required to be filed by Section 1 rter period that the registrant was required to file such report 13 or 15(d) of the Securities Exchange Act of 1934 elinquent filers pursuant to Item 405 of Regulation S-K is no proxy or information statements incorporated by reference in Indicate by check mark whether the regist and large accelerated filer" in Rule 12b-2 of the rrant is a large accelerated filer, an accelerated filer or a non- Exchange Act.
-(Check one): -accelerated filer.
-See definition of "accelerated filer Large accelerated filer $\ \square$ Accelerated filer \boxtimes Non-accelerated filer $\ \square$ Indicate by check mark whether the regist trant is a shell company (as defined in Rule 12b-2 of the Act .): Yes □ No ⊠ on units held by non-affiliates of the registrant (treating all megistrant) was approximately \$413,293,797.04 as of June 30 obal Market on such date.
-Number of Common Units outstanding as of March 6, 2007: 28,240,431 DOCUMENTS INCORPORATED BY REFERENC Œ for the registrant's 2007 Annual Meeting of Unitholders to finitive proxy statement will be filed with the Securities and
+indicate by check mark if the registra ant is a weii-known seasoned issuer, a is defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🖾 Indicate by check mark if the registra ant is not required to file reports pursu ant to Section 13 or 5(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the turing the preceding 12 months (or for succequirements for the past 90 days.
+Yes ⊠ h shorter period that the registrant was , , of the Securities Exchange Act of 1934 has been subject to such filing Indicate by check mark if disclosure est of the registrant's knowledge, in defini form 10-K. ⊠ 9 l herein, and will not be contained, to the f this Form 10-K or any amendment to the Indicate by check mark whether the efinitions of "accelerated filer, large accel , ŕ filer or a smaller reporting company.
+See Act.
+(Check one): Large accelerated filer \Box Accelerated filer ⊠ Non-accelerated filer \square Smaller reporting company \Box (Do not check if a smaller report ing company) Indicate by check mark whether the registrant is a shell company (as defin ed in Rule 12b-2 of the Act.): Yes □] No ⊠ The aggregate market value of the co ommon units held by non-affiliates of the registrant (treating all managers, e xecutive officers and 10% unitholders of

+The aggregate market value of the common units held by non-affiliates of the registrant (treating all managers, executive officers and 10% unitholders of the registrant as if they may be affiliates of the registrant) was approximately \$388,764,596 as of June 29, 2007, based on \$22.00 per unit, the closing price of the common units as reported on the NASDAQ Global Select Market on such date.

+Number of Common Units outstanding as of March 6, 2008: 28,240,431

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the definitive proxy statement for the registrant's 2008 Annual Meeting of Unitholders to be held on May 13, 2008, are incorporated by reference in Part III of this Form 10-K. Such definitive proxy statement will be filed with the Securities and Exchange Commission not later than 120 days subsequent to December 31, 2007.